probmods/chapters/inference-about-inference.md

 ## Communicating with Words

 Unlike the situation above, in which concrete examples were given from teacher to student, words in natural language denote more abstract concepts.
-However, we can use almost the same setup to reason about speakers and listeners communicating with words, if we assume that sentences have literal meanings.
+However, we can use almost the same setup to reason about speakers and listeners communicating with words, if we assume that sentences have *literal meanings*, which anchor sentences to possible worlds.
 We assume for simplicity that the meaning of sentences are truth-functional: that each sentence corresponds to a function from states of the world to true/false.

 As above, the speaker chooses what to say in order to lead the listener to infer the correct state: